VO2 Max Testing in Louisville, KY

 The single most predictive longevity number in cardiovascular medicine, measured on the PNOĒ platform in under 15 minutes, with an 18-page report and your biological age printed on the front page.

 30-minute call.
 No obligation.
-Cash-pay practice, HSA and FSA eligible.
+Concierge practice.
+HSA and FSA eligible.

 Reviewed by Dr. Meredith Sweeney, MD, FACS, FASMBS | Board-certified bariatric surgeon, A4M member, founder of Sano Longevity in Middletown.
 Last updated April 2026.